mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 | Keyboard buttons      | Key1+Key2 | "Press CTRL+U to upload a file." |
 | Placeholder field | {placeholder}| "Use the URL in the form of {hostname}.mattermost.com/{team}." |    `  `

 ### Bullet lists

 For bullet lists and sublists, use `-` before the list item.
-For example:

 ```
   - list item one